sstsimulator/sst-docs/docs/core/component/lifecycle/finish.md

 *Availability:* Component, SubComponent, ComponentExtension

-The `finish()` function is analagous to the `setup()` function but called after simulation end.
+The `finish()` function is analogous to the `setup()` function but called after simulation end.
 It is called once on each component, just prior to simulation destruction.
 Common uses of this function include generating output, local post-processing, and error-checking.

 :::info Important
 This function is called by SSTCore on Components only.
 Components, SubComponents, and ComponentExtensions must in turn manually call `finish()` on their SubComponents and ComponentExtensions.
 This allows developers to control both whether those objects participate in the Finish phase, and the order in which they participate.